Paths of Glory (painting): Painting

 The painting measures 45.7 × 60.9 cm.
 It depicts two dead British soldiers, face down in a battlefield on the Western Front.
 They lie unburied in a muddy landscape that is bare save for barriers of barbed wire and the detritus of war.

-The painting was censored by the official censor of paintings and drawings in France, Lieutenant Colonel A. N. Lee, on the grounds that displaying dead bodies would hinder the war effort.
+The painting was censored by the official censor of paintings and drawings in France, Lieutenant-colonel Arthur Lee, on the grounds that displaying dead bodies would hinder the war effort.
 Nonetheless, Nevinson included the painting in his official exhibition at the Leicester Galleries in March 1918, but the work was displayed with a brown paper strip across the bodies bearing the word "censored".
 Nevinson was reprimanded by the War Office for exhibiting a censored image, and for using the word "censored" in public without authorisation, but obtained significant publicity, particularly as the first exhibition of official colour tinted photographs from the front (including images of actual dead bodies) opened on 4 March.
 The painting was bought by the Imperial War Museum direct from the exhibition, as the work had been commissioned by the Ministry of Information.